-Even if you feel you are not ready to file a suit, consult one of our qualified lawyers as soon as possible so that you will know your options.
+Even if you feel you are not ready to file a suit, consult a qualified sexual harassment attorney from our team as soon as possible so that you will know your options.
 We do not charge any fees upfront.
 In fact, we will only charge attorney’s fees if we obtain a financial settlement for you.
 If you don’t win, we won’t get paid a legal fee.
-Call us today for your free case evaluation 1.800.241.9779.

-Steps to take if you or someone you know has been sexually harassed
+Steps to take if you or someone you know has been VIctimized by Sexual Misconduct

 While this is not always possible, letting the offender know that what they are doing makes you uncomfortable can often lead to a resolution.
 If there is no resolution (i.e. the offender doesn’t care or continues the harassment) you should move on to the next step.
 Confrontation, however, at least forces the harasser to be aware of the effect of his/her actions.

 Some employers have structured processes for handling these types of issues and some do not.
 If your place of work has a procedure, follow it as closely as possible and pay attention to specific guidelines, e.g. to whom issues should be reported, the time frame for reporting harassment etc. If there is no set complaint procedure, report the incident(s) to your immediate supervisor (unless they are the offender, in which case you should report to someone above them).

 Regardless of how your employer handles sexual harassment issues, there are a few things that you can do to ensure your claim is heard:

 1. Keep detailed notes on interaction related to the harassment, including who’s involved, what was said or done by both the offender and yourself, and dates and times of harassment incidents.

 2. Determine whether the conduct is considered quid pro quo or hostile working environment sexual harassment.